lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 The **LSP8-IdentifiableDigitalAsset** expect the usage of [LSP4-DigitalAsset-Metadata](./LSP-4-DigitalAsset-Metadata.md) to store the metadata of the asset, as well as defining standard data keys to store LSP8 specific metadata.

-Describe in LSP8 standard that the data keys LSP8TokenIdFormat and LSP4Metadata can be set per tokenIds using setDataForTokenId(...)

 Data keys such as [`LSP8TokenIdFormat`](#lsp8tokenidformat) or [`LSP4Metadata`](./LSP-4-DigitalAsset-Metadata.md#lsp4metadata) can be stored:

 - either for the whole contract using `setData(..)`